 Of course, one of the most critical questions regarding Villeneuve’s vision is how will it look??
-The art direction of any movie, but especially genre films, goes a long way towards deciding whether its a success or not.
-Costumes, sets, etc. are all of vital importance and contribute a great deal to the feel of a production, and how well it is received by critics and fans.
+The art direction of any movie, but especially genre films, goes a long way towards deciding whether it’s a success or not.
+Costumes, sets, etc., are vital and contribute a great deal to the feel of a product and how well critics and fans receive it.